Skip to main content

 • events_per_day: Expected frequency of changes per day (minimum 1)

-This configuration helps Overmind determine what constitutes "routine" vs "unusual" change frequency for your infrastructure.
+This configuration helps Overmind determine what constitutes "low risk" vs "high risk" changes for your infrastructure.

 Configuration File Discovery